dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/httpfs.md

 ```

 For CSV files, files will be downloaded entirely in most cases, due to the row-based nature of the format.
 For parquet
-files, DuckDB can use a combination of the Parquet metadata and HTTP range requests to only download the parts of the
+files, DataMiner can use a combination of the Parquet metadata and HTTP range requests to only download the parts of the
 file that are actually required by the query.
 For example, the query:

 ```sql